kenhkan/angular-curve/README.md

 ## Bootstrapping order

-This application lazy loads everything necessary.
+angular-curve loads everything asynchronously.
 Here's what it does to bootstrap the application:

-1. `index.html` sets all the required parameters specific to the app
+1. `index.html` sets all the required parameters specific to the app (via `window.CURVE_APP`, see the [Configuration](#configuration) section)
-2. `loader.js` then sets forth basic bootstrapping parameters like the base URL, make the [LazyLoad](https://github.com/rgrove/lazyload) library available, and load `init.js` lazily
+2. `loader.js` then fill in the blanks for parameters that are not provided values; then make the [LazyLoad](https://github.com/rgrove/lazyload) library available; then loads all the style and script files
-3. `init.js` sets more parameters and loads `vendor.js`, `templates.js`,
-   `config.js`, and `app.js`, in that order
-4. `vendor.js`, `templates.js`, and `app.js` are compiled scripts from the
-   source and `config.js` is a custom script in `app/assets/` to allow configuration before the application loads.
-5. AngularJS then bootstraps the application on the provided base element, default to the body
+3. AngularJS then bootstraps the application on the base element, default to `document.body`
-6. At this point, AngularJS has control and `index.coffee` is run, then `application.coffee` and so forth
+4. At this point, Angular has control and `index.coffee` is run, then `application.coffee` and so forth

 ## Supported file types

 Anything found in the Brunch plugin ecosystem is supported!
-By default this repo supports:
+By default this application supports:

 * CSS/JS: `.css`, `.js` (duh!)
 * CoffeeScript: `.coffee`